x64whoami/PaperFixes/README.md

     <code>queueChunkSaving</code> - Saves chunks gradually over time instead of all at once, reducing server pause time during saves.
   </li>
   <li>
-    <code>trimRegionCache</code> - Unloads only the least-used regions instead of all at once, preventing immediate reloading of active regions.
+    <code>trimRegionCache</code> - Unloads only the least-used regions instead of all of them, preventing immediate reloading of active regions and a lag spike.
   </li>
   <li>
     <code>sharedRandomForEntities</code> - Uses a shared random number generator for all entities rather than creating a new one for each.